 In addition to being a founding member of Friends of Camp Huronda (FOCH), which supports alumni and the success of the camp, Ian became chair of “Huronda’s 50th,” a celebration that was planned for September 2020 but was postponed due to the pandemic.

 Attending Camp Huronda completely changed my life and was directly responsible for the many positive outcomes that I experienced as my life progressed,” Ian says.
 “It provided an opportunity for me to become the person I was meant to be.

 He turned his passion for the outdoors and for working with children into a job as an elementary school teacher and outdoor educator with the York Region District School Board.
 Now retired, Ian works part-time at the Kortright Centre for Conservation in Vaughan, Ont.
 His wife, Heather, whom he met while working at another camp, shares his love of the outdoors, as do their three children, who all attended and worked at an Ontario summer camp.

 Ian also works hard to help today’s kids enjoy similar benefits to those he gained from his Camp Huronda experience.
-He is currently cycling across Canada over six summers on a D-Camps tour, with his project, “Discovering D-Camps: A Cross-Canada Cycling Adventure,” helping to fundraise for families needing assistance with camp costs.
+He has been cycling across Canada over six summers on a D-Camps tour, with his project, “Discovering D-Camps: A Cross-Canada Cycling Adventure,” helping to fundraise for families needing assistance with camp costs.

-Each summer he has visited D-Camps in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario, talking to kids and teens, and sharing his positive message as a former camper.
+Each summer he has visited D-Camps in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Nova Scotia, talking to kids and teens, and sharing his positive message as a former camper.
+He also created a Diabetes Canada fundraiser.
 “My basic message is to learn all you can so you can be the boss of your type 1 diabetes rather than type 1 being the boss of you.”

 An inspiring role model